 Locally, Rorex’s approval of the licenses fed the flames of a burgeoning gay rights movement in Boulder.
 Operating at a peak in the mid-1970s, Boulder’s gay rights advocates applauded her bold choice to grant the licenses during what was then a fearful precursor to the full-blown panic of the AIDS epidemic of the early 1980s.

-Rorex, who is now in her 70s, continues to advocate for gay rights.
+Rorex, who is now in her seventies, continues to advocate fight for gay rights.
 Reportedly, Wise said of Rorex before he died in 2016 after a long battle with cancer, “Clela was so far ahead of the rest of the country that it took the United State Supreme Court 40 … years to catch up.”